rdeepak2002/reddit-place-script-2022/README.md

 -   [Latest Version of Python 3](https://www.python.org/downloads/)

-## MacOSX
+## macOS

-If you want to use tor on MacOSX. you'll need to provide your own tor binary and start it manually. deactivate the "use_builtin tor" option in the config and make sure you configure your tor to use the specified ports and password.
+If you want to use tor on macOS. you'll need to provide your own tor binary or install it via [Homebrew](https://brew.sh) using ``brew install tor``, and start it manually.

+Make sure to deactivate the "use_builtin tor" option in the config and configure your tor to use the correct ports and password.

 *Please note that socks proxy connection to tor doesn't work for the time being, so the config value is for an httpTunnel port*

 ## Get Started

-Move the file 'config_example.json' to config.json
+Move the file 'config_example.json' to 'config.json'

 Edit the values to replace with actual credentials and values